 Eskimo,’ or, ‘he can sell vision glasses to a blind’.
 Deservedly so, because salespeople impact business, bring in new customers, and open new revenue streams.
 They help organisations grow exponentially, bringing greater income and benefits for everyone.

 There are two reasons why best of salespeople fail: their tendency to over-promise, and their lack of interest in developing capabilities, often ignoring the effort required to build and nurture a team that can fulfill the promises they make.
 As customers, we experience this every day when we are ‘sold’ something by some a clever salesperson.

-It’s may not Mr. Modi’s fault.
-Salespersons often forget that the most profitable companies build their business by retaining their customers.
+It may not be Mr. Modi’s fault.
+Salespeople often forget that the most profitable companies build their business by retaining their customers.
 By building competent teams and implementing fail-proof processes.
 By under-promising and over-delivering.
 Which is why a good CEO is far better than a great sales person.
 A great CEO, in fact, works at creating a balance between business (read: sales) and delivery (read: team, technology and processes).
 Thus creating sustainable business growth.

 Like all great sales people, Mr. Modi too seems to have forgotten that a sale is just tantamount to ‘well begun’, or half done.
 The real task begins after a sale is closed.

 I believe Congress is getting a whiff that unassailable Mr. Modi has chinks in his armor.
 If they spend their time studying everything Modi did, (and didn’t), in the past five years, and learn from it, they should be able to give him a lot to worry about!